 - assess the age and character of data holdings to determine which data should be maintained, updated, or deleted,

-- instill data accountability by requiring you to state what you know about the data and realizing what you don’t, but should, know about your data
+- instill data accountability by documenting what you do and don't know about your data

 - plan and document the data types and content needed to support the project

 - monitor data development by regular review of the process steps completed and recorded within the metadata

 - provide all project participants a common language of attributes and process methods and a place to record and share their progress